easyservices/bpmn_editor/README.md

 - self-updating web app when back online if a new version is published on the server side

 So simple as that...but very useful.
-All the best and enjoy
+All the best and enjoy!

 ## Using